 This post may contain affiliate links.
 Please read my disclaimer.

-If you are a plant-based vegan or transitioning to a plant-based lifestyle you may find that not everyone in your family is on board with your decision.
+If you are following a WFPB diet (whole food plant-based diet) or transitioning to a plant-based lifestyle you may find that not everyone in your family is on board with your decision.

 As you educate yourself you likely want to raise plant-based kids, but get resistance at every turn.
 If you’re living in a house divided by eating preferences and want your kids to eat healthy, these 5 tips will help you implement a healthy lifestyle for yourself and your family without making you go crazy in the process.

 It’s no secret in my world that my husband and I are VERY different!
 He’s the outgoing, gregarious guy hanging out next to the deli tray.

 I’m the quiet observer, talking to the few people I know, and munching on the veggie tray.
 He’s a meat-eater through and through.
 I’m a flexible plant-based vegan.
 I want to raise plant-based kids.
 He doesn’t want our kids to have a restrictive diet.

 Is it healthy for a child to be vegan or plant-based?

 My husband believed that a plant-based diet was too restrictive and thus wasn’t healthy for our kids.
 He was worried they wouldn’t get the nutrients or calories they needed.

 In particular he was concerned about their iron.
 With a well rounded plant-based diet that includes plenty of vegetables and starches such as potatoes, corn, rice, and beans you do not need to worry too much about iron.